-Crack the exterior of the shell of the hard-boiled egg by tapping them with the back of a teaspoon and set aside.
+- Crack the exterior of the shell of the hard-boiled egg by tapping them with the back of a teaspoon and set aside.

-In a separate pan, or your heat-proof interior container, add all of the ingredients with a cup of water except for the soy sauce.
+- In a separate pan, or your heat-proof interior container, add all of the ingredients with a cup of water except for the soy sauce.

-Prepare your pressure cooker by adding one cup of water, and the trivet.
-Carefully lower into the pressure cooker - if your heat proof container does not have a handle, make some helper handles to assist you in lowering and removing the container from the pressure cooker.
+- Carefully lower the container into the pressure cooker - if your heat proof container does not have a handle, make an aluminum foil sling to assist lowering and removing the container from the pressure cooker.

-Close the top of your pressure cooker and set the pressure to "low", then raise the heat to maximum until it reaches pressure.
+- Close the top of your pressure cooker and set the pressure to "low", then raise the heat to maximum until it reaches pressure.
 Lower the heat and start counting 20 minutes cooking time at LOW pressure.

-When the time is up, turn off the flame and move the pot to a different burner and open with the Natural Release Method - do not do anything, just let the pressure come down naturally (about another 10 minutes).
+- When the time is up, turn off the flame and move the pot to a different burner and open with the Natural Release Method - do not do anything, just let the pressure come down naturally (about another 10 minutes).

-The eggs can also be done ahead of time and stored in the refrigerator in a plastic back, or darkened even further stored in the tea mixture.
+- The eggs can also be done ahead of time and stored in the refrigerator in a plastic back, or darkened even further stored in the tea mixture.